-13.11 Transport
+GB 13.11 Transport

 Standards Guidance

-13.11.1 Live fish If you transport live fish, you must ensure that welfare of the fish is maintained.
-This includes: a) Transporting the fish in suitable tanks with clean water which meets their physiological needs in terms of temperature and dissolved oxygen. b) Thoroughly clean, disinfect and rinse tanks before transport of organic fish and fish products. c) Taking precautions to reduce stress.
-During transport, the density must not reach a level which is detrimental to the species.
-2. You must keep records to demonstrate compliance with these transport requirements.
+GB 13.11.1 Live fish 1.
+If you transport live fish you must ensure that welfare of the fish is maintained.
+This includes: a) Transporting the fish in suitable tanks with clean water which meets their physiological needs in terms of temperature and dissolved oxygen.
+In your aquaculture management plan demonstrate how animals are transported and how you monitor to ensure good welfare is maintained.
+At inspection, we may check your records of oxygen levels, temperature, transport times, stocking densities and cleaning.

+b) Thoroughly clean, disinfect and rinse tanks before

+transport of organic fish and fish products.

+c) Taking precautions to reduce stress.
+During transport, the

+density must not reach a level which is detrimental to the

+species.

+2. You must keep records to demonstrate compliance with these

+transport requirements.

 (EC) 834/2007 Art.
+15b(v)

-15b(v) (EC) 889/2008 Art.
+(EC) 889/2008 Art.
 32a

-13.12 Conversion periods Standards Guidance 13.12.1 Aquaculture conversion periods The following conversion periods for production units must be applied for the following types of aquaculture facilities including the existing aquaculture animals.
-Defra, the competent authority in GB, has confirmed that the conversion of the production unit can take place when the site is stocked and being managed to organic standards.
+GB 13.12 Conversion periods Standards Guidance GB 13.12.1 Aquaculture conversion periods The following conversion periods for production units must be applied for the following types of aquaculture facilities including the existing aquaculture animals.
+Defra, the competent authority in the UK, has confirmed that the conversion of the production unit can take place when the site is stocked and being managed to organic standards.
 This allows the animals and the site to convert to organic production simultaneously.
 Requests for a reduced conversion period must be submitted to the Certification Team who will seek approval from the competent authority.
 The conversion period cannot begin until your application has been approved.
 Your application will be assessed via an application review stage.
 The application review will cover a full assessment of your application documentation and management plans.
 This review will ensure that we have assessed that organic certification is appropriate for your operation, and that you are able to meet the organic standards.
 We estimate that the application review will take 6 weeks to complete, this is based on submission of all the required information.
 This timeframe may vary depending on the scope of the application.
-Type of facility Conversion period Facilities that cannot be drained, cleaned and disinfected 24 months Facilities that have been drained or fallowed 12 months Facilities that have been drained, cleaned and disinfected 6 months
+Type of facility Conversion period Facilities that cannot be drained, cleaned and disinfected 24 months Facilities that have been drained or fallowed 12 months Facilities that have been drained, cleaned and disinfected 6 months Open water facilities including those farming bivalve molluscs 3 months